wigging/pythonic/docs/_tkinter/basic-app.md

 ---
-title: Basic Tkinter app
+title: Basic application
-permalink: tkinterapp
+permalink: basicapp
 ---

-This example demonstrates the structure of a basic Tkinter app.
+This example demonstrates the structure of a basic Tkinter application.

 ```python
 import tkinter as tk